EsotericSoftware/yamlbeans/README.md

     age: 28
 ```

-The tags are automatically output as needed so that the !YamlReader class will be able to reconstruct the object graph.
-For example, serializing this !ArrayList does not output any tag for the list because !YamlReader uses an !ArrayList by default.
+The tags are automatically output as needed so that the YamlReader class will be able to reconstruct the object graph.
+For example, serializing this ArrayList does not output any tag for the list because YamlReader uses an ArrayList by default.

 ```java
     List list = new ArrayList();